Typositoire/concourse-helm3-resource/README.md

 -   `timeout`: _Optional._ This flag sets the max time to wait for any individual Kubernetes operation.
 (Default: 5m0s)
 -   `wait`: _Optional._ Allows deploy task to sleep for X seconds before continuing to next task.
 Allows pods to restart and become stable, useful where dependency between pods exists.
 (Default: 0)
 -   `kubeconfig_path`: _Optional._ File containing a kubeconfig.
 Overrides source configuration for cluster, token, and admin config.
 -   `show_diff`: _Optional._ Show the diff that is applied if upgrading an existing successful release.
-Will not be used when `devel` is set.
 (Default: false)
 -   `skip_missing_values:` _Optional._ Missing values files are skipped if they are specified in the values but do not exist.
 (Default false)

 ## Example